backstage/backstage/docs/backend-system/core-services/http-router.md

 ## Configuring the service

 For more advanced customization, there are several APIs from the `@backstage/backend-defaults/httpRouter` package that allow you to customize the implementation of the config service.
 The default implementation uses all of the middleware exported from `@backstage/backend-defaults/httpRouter`, including `createLifecycleMiddleware`, `createAuthIntegrationRouter`, `createCredentialsBarrier` and `createCookieAuthRefreshMiddleware`.
-You can use these to create your own `httpRouter` service implementation:
+You can use these to create your own `httpRouter` service implementation, for example - here's how you would add a custom health check route to all plugins:

 ```ts
 import {